w3c/wai-policies-prototype/_policies/canada.md

     webonly: no # other values: yes
     scope: public, private # keys that allows us to use any combination
     standard: false
     documents:
+  - title:
-  - title: Policy on Communications and Federal Identity
+      en: Policy on Communications and Federal Identity
     url: https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=30683
     updated: 2016-10-01
     wcagver: WCAG 2.0